Malware Removal and Trends

 Intel Security’s March 2016 McAfee Labs Threats Report highlights this trend in great detail, showing a clear increase in the total volume of malware, which stands at roughly 500 million samples.
 A sample is a file that an individual finds on their system that is infected but not detected by the computer’s anti-virus software or files that were detected but not cleaned by the anti-virus software.
 Individuals are able to submit these samples directly to McAfee for review and inclusion into their daily virus definition updates to help keep other systems updated and protected from these new threats.

 What’s even more disturbing about this steady growth trend is that 42 million new malware samples were detected in the fourth quarter of 2015.
 These new malware threats were primarily a result from the recent growth in new mobile malware, which grew by a whopping 72 percent in the fourth quarter of 2015.
-The chart below shows a graphical representation of this trend:

 The irony of all of this is that Google patches may have actually accelerated the growth of new mobile malware.
 In the analysis from McAfee Labs, they explain that Google’s decision to implement a monthly patch cycle for Android devices in August 2015 actually motivated malware developers to intensify their efforts and increase the frequency of their malware development efforts.